 Season the lamb steaks or lamb shoulder arm chops with Celtic sea salt on both sides.

-Make pesto: Place all ingredients in a food processor until well combined.
+Place all ingredients in a food processor until well combined.
 The texture of the pesto should be smooth and creamy.

 To cook the lamb: